mrahhal/mr-gtag/README.md

 ```

 Refer to the [google docs](https://developers.google.com/analytics/devguides/collection/gtagjs/pages) for more info and to see the different kinds of events you can send.

+## Release notes

+### 2.0.0

+- BREAKING CHANGE: Options that `installGtag` accepts were renamed to be the exact same as the gtag ones.
+Be sure to update those.
+- We now correctly handle registering more than one tracking id.